-We’re all about Triathlon at Trivelo but like most of us we are pretty big fans of bikes of all shapes and sizes so this weeks blog is a selection of the best carbon belt drive bikes 2019.
+We’re all about Triathlon at Trivelo but like most of us we are pretty big fans of bikes of all shapes and sizes.
+This weeks blog is a selection of the 11 of the best carbon belt drive bikes available for 2020.
 Keeping our blog real with it fully aligned to the n+1 bicycle principal.

 Could a belt drive bike be the future of triathlons?
 Unlikely, we love a raft of gears too much as triathletes and bouncing up and down the ratios but as an extra training bike why not!
-Belt drive bikes are without doubt cleaner, quieter and more durable than a chain so good for high milages with the minimum of maintenance and lube becomes a thing of the past, we’ll avoid any double entendre opportunities.
+Belt drive bikes are without doubt cleaner, quieter and more durable than a chain.
+It makes them good for high mileages with the minimum of maintenance and lube becomes a thing of the past, we’ll avoid any double entendre opportunities.

 Begin the slavating, below is a series of the best belt drive bicycles you can buy.